 Most Consultants Have a Hammer.
 Everything Looks Like a Nail

-You've probably experienced this: You describe a business challenge, and the consultant immediately jumps to their solution.
+You've probably experienced this: You describe a pain point, and the consultant immediately jumps to their solution.

 Need more customers?
 'You need a new website and SEO.'
 Want to grow revenue?
 'Let's run Facebook ads.'
 Trying to enter a new market?
 'Here's our standard market entry playbook.'